Email FacebookTwitterMenu burgerClose thin

 Annuity Tips

 • Consider talking to a financial advisor about whether an annuity should be a part of your retirement planning and, if so, what type.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Consider how annuity income will be treated for tax purposes when you begin receiving payments.
 Whether you’re purchasing a non-qualified annuity or a qualified annuity determines your tax liability.